 Mattress shopping is overwhelming.
-There are so many choices in retail stores and online, and every person has different preferences for how they like to sleep.
-We set out to find all mattresses made in the U.S.A. to help ease that decision-making process.
+There are so many choices in retail stores and online, every person has different preferences for how they like to sleep, and there are a lot of low-quality mattresses being manufactured overseas.
+We set out to find all mattresses made in the USA.
+All of our research is below, along with shopping tips to find the country of origin for any mattress you’re looking at, and information on where some of the biggest names in mattresses are actually made.
 Let’s dive in.

 Nolah mattresses are designed for side sleepers.
 They offer a softer mattress that helps you relieve pressure on your shoulders and hips.
 That support and pressure relief also help with spinal alignment, so if you’re a side sleeper with back pain, Nolah is designed to help relieve that back pain.
-It is an all-foam bed, which has a reputation for sleeping hot, but Nolah has an AirFoam layer and cooling Tencel cover to help minimize this.
+It is an all-foam bed with a reputation for sleeping hot, but Nolah has an AirFoam layer and cooling Tencel cover to help minimize this.

-Brooklyn Bedding is passionate about being made in the USA – they own their own factory, which allows them to have full control over mattress quality for their bed-in-a-box product.
-They offer mattresses for combination sleepers (folks who switch from their back to side, to stomach throughout the night).
-They also offer hybrid mattresses, which means it has both foam and innerspring coils that make up the support system.
+Brooklyn Bedding is passionate about being made in the USA – they own their own factory, allowing them full control over mattress quality for their bed-in-a-box product.
+They offer mattresses for combination sleepers (folks who switch from their back to side to stomach throughout the night).
+They also offer hybrid mattresses, which means they have foam and innerspring coils that make up the support system.
 If you sleep on your back or stomach a lot, their mattresses are intended to provide support so your hips aren’t sinking into the mattress too far (which can get your spine out of alignment).

 Amerisleep makes and sells five different mattresses designed to fit different types of sleepers.
 Do you sleep mostly on your back or stomach?
 Then take a look at the Amerisleep AS1 or the Amerisleep AS2.
 Are you predominantly a side sleeper?
 The soft and contouring AS4 or the bouncy AS5 is aimed at you.

 All of their mattresses start with a Celliant® cover.
 Celliant® is an FDA-determined textile technology that helps increase local blood flow, leading to you falling asleep faster and staying asleep longer.
-After the advanced cover, Amerisleep puts three inches of its pressure-relieving plant-based memory foam which is more responsive and cooler than traditional memory foam.
-Beneath that layer, you’ll find zoned back-support that has been clinically shown to reduce pressure points by almost 50%.
+After the advanced cover, Amerisleep puts three inches of its pressure-relieving plant-based memory foam, which is more responsive and cooler than traditional memory foam.
+Beneath that layer, you’ll find zoned back support clinically shown to reduce pressure points by almost 50%.

 Their mattresses are also flippable, with two different firmness levels on each side, meaning you can simply flip your mattress depending on your current needs.
-Layla’s mattresses also feature copper gel infusion which is designed to keep your mattress cool and more supported.
-Copper is also anti-microbial, which aims to protect against odor or condensation whilst you sleep.
-You can trial Layla for 120 nights and also get a lifetime warranty with all products.
+Layla’s mattresses also feature copper gel infusion, designed to keep your mattress cool and more supported.
+Copper is also anti-microbial, which aims to protect against odor or condensation while you sleep.
+You can trial Layla for 120 nights and get a lifetime warranty on all products.